PoojithaKomaravelli/nm-code-assessment/filter-app/README.md

 # FilterApp

 This project was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.
-The app helps the user to quickly choose from  available options i.e, it helps even lamen user to search using category list auto populated on click of the input field.
-Based on user selection examples of selected category are shown below the input field
+The app helps the user to quickly choose from  available options.
+Here are few features of the app :
+On load of the page , user will see a search input field.
+On click of the input field, he will see a list of options available to select/filter .
+As the user gives the input, suggestions are populated in alphabetical order.
+On successful selection of category , search results  are populated to the user in alphabetical order with first letter of each Search result capitalized.
+If the API used to fetch the data for selected category doesnt give a positive response user will see message :  “Unfortunately no results were found.
+Please try after sometime”.

 # Angular CLI goodies